Michael Huemer | |

 Huemer graduated from the University of California, Berkeley and earned his Ph.D. at Rutgers University in 1998 under the supervision of Peter D. Klein.[3]

-Huemer's book Ethical Intuitionism (2005) was reviewed in Notre Dame Philosophical Reviews,[4] Philosophy and Phenomenological Research[5] and Mind.[6]
+Huemer is a philosophical dualist.[4]
+His book Ethical Intuitionism (2005) was reviewed in Notre Dame Philosophical Reviews,[5] Philosophy and Phenomenological Research[6] and Mind.[7]

-Huemer is an advocate of ethical vegetarianism.
-In 2016, Huemer debated Bryan Caplan on the ethical treatment of animals, including insects.[8]
-In 2018, Huemer commented "In the overwhelming majority of actual cases, meat eaters do not have any reasons that could plausibly be claimed to justify the pain and suffering caused by their practice."[9]
+In 2016, Huemer debated Bryan Caplan on the ethical treatment of animals, including insects.[12]
+In regard to killing insects, Huemer has argued that insects are not raised in horrible conditions like animals in factory farms, animal farming requires killing more insects as they are fed vegetable foods and it is "much less likely that insects feel pain".[13]
+Huemer has commented: "In the overwhelming majority of actual cases, meat eaters do not have any reasons that could plausibly be claimed to justify the pain and suffering caused by their practice."[14]

 His Dialogues on Ethical Vegetarianism (2019) is a series of dialogues on the ethics of eating meat.
-Peter Singer who wrote the foreword to book commented that "In the future, when people ask me why I don’t eat meat, I will tell them to read this book.”[10][11]
+Peter Singer, who wrote the foreword to book, commented that "In the future, when people ask me why I don't eat meat, I will tell them to read this book."[15][16]